toptive/meteor-tables/README.md

 });
 ```

+As you can notice, we can make this publication as complex as we need.

+That's it, easy huh?

 ## Displaying Only Part of a Collection's Data Set

 Add a [Mongo-style selector](https://docs.meteor.com/#/full/selectors) to your `MeteorTable` component for a table that displays only one part of a collection: